This article appears in the January 3, 2020 issue of Executive Intelligence Review.

 for World Harmony Celebrated

 Dec.
-29—Orchestral and choral directors Gerard Schwarz and John Sigerson, pianists Tian Jiang and Maryam Raya, a diverse 130-person chorus, 65-person orchestra and the Schiller Institute New York City Chorus presented “Beethoven 250, Celebrated!” at Carnegie Hall’s Isaac Stern Auditorium on December 16.
-The Foundation for the Revival of Classical Culture, sponsor of the event, assembled a near-capacity audience of 2,400, including more than 1,000 students, teachers and parents, as well as musicians, diplomats, and others.
+29—Orchestral and choral directors Gerard Schwarz and John Sigerson, pianists Tian Jiang and Maryam Raya, a diverse 130-person chorus, 65-person orchestra and the Schiller Institute New York City Chorus participated in the program “Beethoven 250, Celebrated!” at Carnegie Hall’s Isaac Stern Auditorium on December 16.
+The Foundation for the Revival of Classical Culture, which presented and sponsored the event, assembled a near-capacity audience of 2,400, including more than 1,000 students, teachers and parents, as well as musicians, diplomats, and others.
 For the first time in more than a century, performances including Beethoven’s Piano Concertos Nos.
 3 and 5, the fourth movement of the Ninth Symphony, and the Brahms Nänie for chorus and orchestra—were presented with a modern, full Beethoven orchestra at the scientific tuning of C-256, a goal pursued by musicians and the Schiller Institute for over thirty years.

 ‘Think Like Beethoven!’

 The 250th anniversary of the composer’s birth is now being celebrated throughout the world, from now until December 16, 2020.
 The Schiller Institute, through its Schiller Institute New York City Chorus, led off this concert in honor of Beethoven—on the first day of that year-long commemoration,—at New York City’s famous Carnegie Hall.
 The Schiller chorus sang a work, not by Beethoven, but by Johannes Brahms, Beethoven’s musical successor, the Nänie.
 Nänie is a choral composition set to a poem by Friedrich Schiller, Germany’s greatest poet, also known worldwide as “the poet of freedom.”